 I’m pretty sure Beard was crying as we drove up there, and he asked the shuddering question, “so how much did this set us back then?”

 There’s one thing I’ve never realised before.
 You see, I LOVE rides, rollercoasters and being flung all over the place.
 Primarily I shit my pants at the time but then go back for more.
 Furthermore, I’ve always come off a ride laughing, so I thought I enjoyed this kind of thing, but apparently, my face doesn’t!

 In most of the pictures, I look as if I’m being tested on by Aliens and pulling a weirdly demented expression.

 You know that point where you come off the ride and walk through to the screens to view your photographs?
-I could feel everyone looking round to see who the imbecile was.
-And there I was, standing with two mortified kids next to me, just shaking their heads and uttering “at least it’s not your Mum…”
+I could feel everyone looking around to see who the imbecile was.
+And there I was, standing with two mortified kids next to me, just shaking their heads and uttering, “at least it’s not your Mum…”

 As the day went on, the embarrassment got worse because Beard somehow managed to put his back out on one of the rides.
 This meant he could hardly turn his head, had an unusually straight back and an awkward sort of limp going on.
 We looked like the funny family to avoid, that’s for sure.

 The rides at Alton Towers are next-level scary.
 I’m not entirely sure how the kids managed to survive some of them, but Finn was determined to conquer The Big Six Challenge, and I can confirm they were defeated!
-By doing all of the mega rides you even get free tickets for your next visit BUT everyone in your group needs to download the app and each of you have to scan the barcode at the end of the ride or it doesn’t apply.
+By doing all of the mega rides, you get free tickets for your next visit, BUT everyone in your group needs to download the app, and each of you has to scan the barcode at the end of the ride, or it doesn’t apply.
 We didn’t realise this 🙁